 There is hardly any hope of these taboos being amended, let alone abolished as the future leaders who may be trusted to cause a change in the future seem to have been so oriented in favour of it that, they defend them more vehemently than their parents.

 Some students chosen at random from one of the schools in the community were unanimous in saying they will never support any attempt to abolish those taboos.

 Meanwhile, Assemblyman for the Dove electoral area, honourable Moses Awukuvi-Danyevor is hopeful the process of finally eliminating the taboos, especially the one bothering on childbirth has just begun, saying the establishment of a health centre is the first step to securing freedom for the people by-and-by.

 For now, Dove remains a community known for its taboos against childbirth, animal rearing and burial of the dead until that time when its indigenes themselves will rise up and say enough is enough.

 Dove: taboos, religion and entertainment

-It means that the Dove community is a circular one with indigenes choosing what religion to belong to, but the taboos against childbirth, animal rearing and burial of the dead remain supreme.
+It means that the Dove community is a circular one with residents choosing what religion to belong to, but the taboos against childbirth, animal rearing and burial of the dead remain supreme.

-It is also noteworthy that despite all these herculean restrictions called taboos, the people of Dove are happy people who take their entertainment seriously.
-They have their Borborbor and Agbadza music and dance groups that get them off their feet to shake their frustrations off.
+It is also noteworthy that despite all these taboos, the people of Dove are happy people who take their entertainment seriously.
+They have their Borborbor and Agbadza music and dance groups that get them off their feet to shake their frustrations off sometimes.

 Eyewitness?
 Submit your stories now via social or: